Flexible Cross-Project Dashboards in the BrightWork Portfolio Reporting Area

 With lists, libraries, sites, and site collections, the SharePoint platform is really well suited to project management.

-BrightWork leverages the hierarchical structure of SharePoint to create a logical project management structure for organizations.
+BrightWork leverages the hierarchical structure of SharePoint On-Premises to create a logical project management structure for organizations.

 The parent-site and sub-site structure is reflected in BrightWork as the Project Office template and individual project sites.